How to Prevent iOS Apps from Running on Emulators

 -

-Prevent Running on Emulators Compatible With: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and more
+Prevent Running on Emulators is compatible with: Obj-C, Java, Swift, Flutter, React Native, Unity, Xamarin, Cordova and other iOS apps.

 -